dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 The grammar productions not further specified can be looked up in the syntax specification for URIs in RFC 3986 \[BFM05\].
 Note that the production `transaction` above is part of the path and `parameters` part of the query string and the according constraints of RFC 3986 apply.

 The `network_identifier` uniquely identifies the network to make the transaction on.
 Following the ideas of the Chain Agnostic Standards Alliance \[Cha24\] of having a standardized way of referring to any blockchain network, ICP uses the following mechanism for referring to ICP mainnet or any other ICP-based network that may be available in the future, such as testnets or private networks based on the ICP protocol stack.
-The network identifier for an ICP-based network is comprised of the constant `icp` referring to the Internet Computer Protocol, followed by `:`, followed by `<pub_key_hash_prefix>` where `pub_key_hash_prefix` is a ??-character prefix in ?? encoding of the SHA256 hash of the binary representation of the public key of the network.
-The prefix length and encoding scheme used ensures that the probability of collision is negligible for all practical purposes.
+Base16 encoding of the SHA256 hash of the binary representation of the DER-encoded public key of the network.
+The prefix length used ensures that the probability of collision is negligible for all practical purposes.
 For ICP mainnet the public key of the network is the NNS public key.
 // FIX using Base64 encoding for the network allows for using a shorter prefix, which is crucial for usability and human readibility; prefix length t.b.d.
+// FIX Is it a security risk to use a prefix of the hash?

 The `contract_address` is the canister smart contract principal identifier of the contract the transaction is to be performed on.
 This is represented in the standardized format for principals.
 The address, together with the network identifier, unambiguously determines the token that is to be transacted.